 If you have any health conditions or medical questions, please contact your physician or urgent care.
 If severe, call 911 or go to the emergency room.

 As of January 4, 2022, the CDC has updated the recommendations for isolation for someone who tests positive for COVID-19.
 The CDC recommends after testing positive, isolate for 5 days (day 0 is when symptoms started).
 Isolation can end after 5 days if the person who tested positive is fever-free, without the use of medication, and symptoms have improved.
-They should continue to wear a well-fitting mask around others for 5 more days, avoid people who are immunocompromised and in high-risk situations, do not travel, and do not go somewhere you cannot wear your mask (like a restaurant or gym).
+They should continue to wear a well-fitting mask around others for 5 more days, avoid people who are immunocompromised and in high-risk situations, do not travel, and do not go somewhere they cannot wear their mask (like a restaurant or gym).
 If you tested positive without symptoms, the same recommendations apply, except day 0 would be the day you tested positive).

 The CDC recommends staying home, away from others to help prevent the spread of COVID-19 to others.